Research and Creative Scholarship Fund -Experiential Learning Scholarship

 A one-page maximum (single-spaced, 12 pt., 1-inch margins, Times New Roman font) document containing the following information:

-- Your proposal for research or creative work, internship, volunteer, study away or participation in professional development will need a description of the proposed work/experience using language accessible to a non-specialist audience.
+- Your proposal for research or creative work, travel, internship, volunteer, study away or participation in professional development will need a description of the proposed work/experience using language accessible to a non-specialist audience.

 - The applicant should explain, in detail, their academic, professional, or research interests and how the opportunity/experience is relevant to these interests.
 All descriptions should address the broader impacts and significance of the work to be done or presented to the student, to the University, and to broader society.

 - Please also include information about how the project/experience or travel will enhance the applicant’s professional development.

-- Please upload this project/experience description on the RCSF-ELF button on the ASUM website.
+- Please upload this project/experience description on the RCSF-ELS button on the ASUM website.

 - Do not use per-diem rates or include food costs.
 Include all items that will be necessary to complete the project (including self + externally funded items), with the understanding the review committee will fund the line-items deemed most appropriate.
 When applicable, please use the following ASUM rates for calculating mileage: Private Vehicle ($.15/mile), Commercial Pool (varies).

-- Additionally, the committee will exclude projects from funding that go towards a paid position, research fellowship through a department, as well as large-scale capital investments (for example laptops and other hardware) that benefit a department or a specific individual past the length of the individual project.
+- Additionally, the committee will exclude projects from funding that go towards a paid position, research fellowship through a department, as well as capital investments (for example laptops and other hardware) that benefit a department or a specific individual past the length of the individual project.
 The Committee will similarly refrain from providing any direct funds to a campus department or to direct tuition and fees for UM or any other institution of Higher Education.
 Awards given will be distributed directly to the student recipient.

 - Please upload a completed Budget Form on your application page found on the RCSF Portal.

 The applicant's faculty mentor will provide a one-page letter of support that addresses the following:

 - Evaluation of the student and the student's ability to complete the project/experience or the necessity/value of traveling or attending an event/conference.